vremenar/rpi-setup/README.md

 You'll notice that all neede ports are still exposed for each application.
 That's on purpose as this is a learning experiment so it's obvious what ports each application requires.

 I love HAProxy and I've been using it for a long time.
 Traefik is my learning experiment.
 I know it cannot match HAProxy's performance and flexibility but I love to tackle new technologies.
 And proxy perfomance is not something I worry about on my home setup.

+Traefik handles Let's Encrypt certificates for all public domains.

 ## PiHole
 A network ad-blocker.
 It sinkholes DNS queries to ad systems.
 Love it.